-Although quieter than most conure species, this can still be a noisy bird and may be a problem for apartment-dwellers.
+Although quieter than most conure species, this species can still be a noisy bird, which may pose a problem for apartment-dwellers.
 Some can learn a few words, but green-cheeked conures are not generally known as great talkers.

 Green-Cheeked Conure Colors and Markings

-Wild green-cheeked conures display an array of colors in their plumage, sporting bright red feathers in their tails and on their chests, bright green on their backs and the tops of their wings, olive green surrounding the red patch on their chest, a whitish ring around the neck, black plumage on the head, and finally, olive green patches on the cheeks.
-The long pointed tail is mostly blue/maroon.
+Males and females have identical coloring.
+Green-cheeked conures display an array of colors in their plumage, sporting bright red feathers in their tails and on their chests, bright green on their backs and the tops of their wings, olive green surrounding the red patch on their chest, a whitish ring around the neck, black plumage on the head, and olive green patches on their cheeks.
+Their long pointed tail is mostly blue or maroon.
 They have black beaks and feet and display bare white rings around their eyes.

 Caring for the Green-Cheeked Conure